-Partnerships Executive / Senior Executive
+Partnerships Executive

 The role of the Partnerships function is to build and manage relationships with brands participating in the programme and ensure delivery of the agreed value proposition and benefits to the partners.

 This position is a part of the ‘Partnerships’ organization within the yuu Rewards team.
 This position is responsible for seamless programme delivery and execution of agreed plans and initiatives at key partner/s.